agda/agda/doc/user-manual/getting-started/a-taste-of-agda.lagda.rst

 In this section we state and prove the associativity of addition on the natural numbers in Agda.
 In contrast to the previous section, we build the code line by line.
-If you are following this example in Emacs, you should reload your file after adding each step by pressing ``C-c C-l``.
+To follow along with this example in Emacs, reload the file after adding each step by pressing ``C-c C-l``.

 Statement of associativity